alexnimo/Nimo-Awesome_repo/Nimo-Awesome_repo.md

           <li>GC2-sheet - GC2 (Google Command and Control) is a Command and Control application that allows an attacker to execute commands on the target machine using Google Sheet and exfiltrates data using Google Drive: https://github.com/looCiprian/GC2-sheet</li>
           <li>tor-rootkit - a Python 3 standalone Windows 10 / Linux Rootkit.
 The networking communication get's established over the tor network: https://github.com/emcruise/tor-rootkit</li>
           <li>DNSStager - an open-source project based on Python used to hide and transfer your payload using DNS: https://github.com/mhaskar/DNSStager</li>
+          <li>rathole - a secure, stable and high-performance reverse proxy for NAT traversal, written in Rust: https://github.com/rapiz1/rathole</li>
+          <li>TREVORproxy - a SOCKS proxy written in Python that randomizes your source IP address.
+Round-robin your evil packets through SSH tunnels or give them billions of unique source addresses: https://github.com/blacklanternsecurity/TREVORproxy</li>
+          <li>dnscrypt-proxy - A flexible DNS proxy, with support for modern encrypted DNS protocols such as DNSCrypt v2, DNS-over-HTTPS, Anonymized DNSCrypt and ODoH (Oblivious DoH): https://github.com/DNSCrypt/dnscrypt-proxy</li>
+          <li>GoWard - a robust and rapidly-deployable Red Team proxy with strong OPSEC considerations.: https://github.com/chdav/GoWard</li>
+          <li>awesome-tunneling - The purpose of this list is to track and compare tunneling solutions.
+This is primarily targeted toward self-hosters and developers who want to do things like exposing a local webserver via a public domain name, with automatic HTTPS, even if behind a NAT or other restricted network: https://github.com/anderspitman/awesome-tunneling</li>
            </span>
           </p3>